commerce-docs/microsite-commerce-storefront/REDIRECT_AUTOMATION.md

 The system has been completely rewritten to use Git-based detection, eliminating all cache-related issues and providing 100% reliable redirect generation:

+**Latest Update (v2.1):** Fixed critical parsing bug that could cause existing redirects to be lost during updates.
+The system now uses robust regex patterns and improved parsing logic to ensure 100% preservation of existing redirects when new ones are added.

 #### Key Improvements

 **1. Git-Native Detection:**